bankh/GPU_Compute/readMe_GPU_fan_control.md

 WantedBy=multi-user.target

 ```
 __Remark:__ Replace "/path/to/myfancontrol.py" with the actual path to your fan control script.
-In this exammple python file is amdgpu_pyfancontrol.py.
+In this example, the python file is [amdgpu_pyfancontrol.py](https://github.com/bankh/GPU_Compute/blob/main/amdgpu-pyfancontrol/amdgpu_fancontrol.py).

 3- Reload the systemd daemon to pick up the new service unit file by running the following command:
 ```